Enterprise Architecture Overview Training Course

 - Business Enterprise Architecture

-- Enterprise Architecture Description vs EA Implementation
+- Distinguishing EA Description from EA Implementation

-Enterprise Architecture Methods, Frameworks, Concepts and Paradigms
+Enterprise Architecture Methods, Frameworks, Concepts, and Paradigms

-EA, Governance and Strategic Planning
+EA, Governance, and Strategic Planning

-- Strategic Management, Strategic Planning
+- Strategic Management and Planning

 - OMG Business Motivation Model